teremterem/WebResearch/README.md

 - All without explicit thread or process management

 MiniAgents uses the `start_soon` mode by default, allowing each agent to run in the background.
 The immutable message design ensures this parallelism is safe and efficient.

----

-***NOTE: [web_research.py](https://github.com/teremterem/WebResearch/blob/main/web_research.py) contains exhaustive commentary, we advise you to read it if you want to understand the system (and the framework) in greater detail.***

 ## Installation